-The Louise Seaman Bechtel Fellowship provides a $4,000 grant to a qualified children’s librarian to spend a total of four weeks or more reading and studying at the Baldwin Library of Historical Children's Literature of the George A. Smathers Libraries,
+The Louise Seaman Bechtel Fellowship provides a grant up to $7,500 to a qualified children’s librarian to spend up to four weeks reading and studying at the Baldwin Library of Historical Children's Literature of the George A. Smathers Libraries,

-Information about the University of Florida and Gainsville, FL
+Information about the University of Florida and Gainesville, FL

-Recipients of the Bechtel Fellowship are encouaged to learn about the Baldwin Library and the University of Florida before arriving.
+Recipients of the Bechtel Fellowship are encouraged to learn about the Baldwin Library and the University of Florida before arriving.
 You can take a virtual tour of campus, or view this map.
-Recommended accomodations in Gainsville, Florida range from hotels such Holiday Inn, Hampton Inn, and Hilton, to furnished apartments, Bed & Breakfasts, and even AirBNB.
+Recommended accommodations in Gainesville, Florida range from hotels such as Holiday Inn, Hampton Inn, and Hilton, to furnished apartments, Bed & Breakfasts, and even Airbnb.

 From the ALSC Blog: What past winners have to say about the Bechtel Fellowship